gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means npm lockfiles now own dependency pinning for the active workflow, while the shrinking Deno surface no longer leaves behind repository lockfile noise.

+The next residual-copy cleanup step is now implemented:

+- the unused filesystem cache helper that still depended on `Deno.*` has been removed
+- dead commented editor/runtime code that still referenced `Deno.*` has been removed from the active renderer path
+- remaining runtime/documentation wording now prefers runtime-neutral or Node-first phrasing over stale Deno-specific references

+This means more of the remaining Deno surface is now confined to deliberate internal tooling and shared legacy tests instead of stray dead code or outdated copy in active modules.

 ## Main cleanup targets today

 ### Remaining Deno-oriented cleanup